 Our partnership agreement requires our general partner to deduct from operating surplus cash reserves that it determines are necessary to fund our future operating expenditures.
 These reserves will also affect the amount of cash available for distribution to our unitholders.
-Our board of directors may establish reserves for distribution on the subordinated units, but only if those reserves will not prevent us from distribution to full quarterly distribution, plus any arrearages, on the common units for the following four quarters.
+Our board of directors may establish reserves for distributions on the subordinated units, but only if those reserves will not prevent us from distributing the full quarterly distribution, plus any arrearages, on the common units for the following four quarters.
 As described above in "-Risks Inherent in Our Business-We must make substantial capital expenditures to maintain the operating capacity of our fleet, which will reduce our cash available for distribution.
-In addition, each quarter our board of directors is required to deduct estimated maintenance and replacement capital expenditures from operating surplus, which may result in less cash available to unitholders than if actual maintenance and replacement capital expenditures were deducted."
-Our partnership agreement requires our board of directors each quarter to deduct from operating surplus estimated maintenance and replacement capital expenditures, as opposed to actual expenditures, which could reduce the amount of available cash for distribution.
+In addition, each quarter our board of directors is required to deduct estimated maintenance and replacement capital expenditures from operating surplus, which may result in less cash available to unitholders than if actual maintenance and replacement capital expenditures, as opposed to actual expenditures, which could reduce the amount of available cash for distribution.
+The amount of estimated maintenance and replacement capital expenditures, as opposed to actual expenditures, which could reduce the amount of available cash for distribution.
 The amount of estimated maintenance and replacement capital expenditures deducted from operating surplus is subject to review and change by our board of directors at least once a year, provided that any change must be approved by the conflicts committee of our board of directors.